 At Billia Croo, a number of sophisticated instrumentation buoys (waveriders) provide wave height, direction and period data to international standards.

-At the scale test sites, instrumentation buoys provide real-time wave height and tidal flow information.
+At the Fall of Warness, Shapinsay Sound and Scapa Flow test sites, instrumentation buoys provide wave height and tidal flow information as required.